What is happening in Yemen?

 Maha*, 10, holding a picture that she drew during a workshop for injured children organised by Save the Children.
 Photo: Ahmed Albasha / Save the Children.

-If I could write a letter to the most powerful person in the world, I would tell him: stop the war.
+If I could write a letter to the most powerful person in the world, I would tell him: stop the war.”

-Looking forward, Maha* wants to become a doctor so that she can help children who have been impacted by landmines too.
+In the future, Maha* wants to become a doctor so that she can help children who have been impacted by landmines too.

 READ MORE: How children are overcoming climate change, conflict and other crises to continue learning